 - Algorithm: This option decides which algorithm to be used for test generation.
 By default, the IPOG algorithm is selected.
 As mentioned in Section 1.1, IPOG, IPOG-F, IPOG-F2 and work best for systems of moderate size, while IPOG-D is preferred for larger systems.
-Negative testing is only supported in IPOG and IPOG-F. The IPOG algorithm is recommended for most applications. - Randomize Don't Care Values: If this option is checked, then all the don't care values (\) in the resulting test set will be replaced with random values which don't violate constraints.
+The IPOG algorithm is recommended to use. - Max Tries: This option is used by algorithm PaintBall, and it specifies the number of candidates to be generated randomly at each step. - Randomize Don't Care Values: If this option is checked, then all the don't care values () in the resulting test set will be replaced with a random value.
 The coverage will not be affected if we replace a don't care value with a real value. - Ignore Constraints: If this option is checked, all constraints will be ignored.
-For the generation algorithms that don't support constraints, i.e., IPOG-D and IPOG-F2, this option will be automatically checked. - Strength: This option specifies the strength of the test set.
+For some generation algorithms which don't support constraints, this option will be automatically checked. - Strength: This option specifies the strength of the test set.
 Currently, ACTS supports a strength value ranging from 1 to 6.
 If the strength is set to a number between 1 and 6, only the specified strength will be used for test generation.
-If the strength is set to "Mixed", the relations specified in the system configuration (Section 3.1, Relations tab) will be used.
-For the Base Choice algorithm the strength will be set to 1. - Mode: This option can be Scratch or Extend.
+If the strength is set to "Mixed Strengths", the customized relations in the system (Section 3.1, Relations tab) will be used.
+For Base Choice algorithm the strength will be set to 1. - Mode: This option can be Scratch or Extend.
 The former specifies that a test set should be built from scratch; the latter specifies that a test set should be built by extending an existing test set (shown in the Test Result tab).
 Recall that the current test set in the system may not be complete as the system configuration may have changed after the last build or the test set may be imported from outside.

 - Constraint Handling: This option can be Forbidden Tuples or CSP Solver.
-The former specifies that validity check be handled using minimum forbidden tuples, which are generated from constraints.
-Forbidden Tuples is set to be the default option.
-The latter specifies that validity check be handled using a CSP solver.
-In general, Forbidden Tuples is faster than CSP Solver when the constraints are not complex, especially when constraints only involve a small number of parameters.
-Both options will produce the same test set.
-The user may switch between Forbidden Tuples and CSP Solver for Constraint Handling when one takes too long to complete. - Progress: If this option is turned on, progress information will be displayed on the console.
+The former specifies that the validity check is handled using minimum forbidden tuples, which are generated from constraints.
+Now, this is a completed feature and is set to be default option for user.
+The latter specifies that the validity check is handled by a CSP solver.
+The former works faster when given a system under test, which has a large number of parameters with many constraints, and strength $t \ge 2$.
+The latter works faster when given a system that has a small number of parameters with a few constraints and strength $t \le 2$.
+Both options will not affect the resulting test set. - Progress: If this option is turned on, progress information will be displayed in the console.
 Note that in order to obtain the console, the GUI must be started from a command prompt instead of by double-clicking the executable jar file.

 After the build operation is completed, the resulting test set will be displayed in the Test Result tab of the Main window.
-Note that negative tests, if exist, are placed after positive tests.